 Can felony DUI charges be reduced to felony reckless driving charges in Nevada?

 It is possible for felony DUI charges ... such as third-time DUIs or DUIs causing injury or death in Nevada ... to be reduced to felony reckless driving.
-But there are not many benefits to this type of plea bargain: They both carry time in Nevada State Prison.
-And both felony reckless driving and felony DUI have a fifteen-year waiting period before the criminal record may be sealed.
+Although they both carry time in Nevada State Prison, felony reckless driving criminal records may be sealed after 5 years.
+Felony DUI criminal records may never be sealed.

 It is technically possible for a felony-level DUI to be reduced to misdemeanor-level reckless driving ... but this rarely happens unless the prosecution's case is extremely weak.
 Learn more about felony DUI in Nevada.